 University of Wisconsin Oshkosh

-Thomas G. Sonnleitner is Vice Chancellor for Administrative Services at the University of Wisconsin Oshkosh.
-In his duties as Vice Chancellor at UW Oshkosh, Mr. Sonnleitner is the chief financial and facilities officer and reports to the chancellor on financial management, budget, business services, facilities management and human resources.
+Thomas G Sonnleitner is Vice Chancellor for Administrative Services at the University of Wisconsin Oshkosh.
+In his duties as Vice Chancellor at UW Oshkosh, he is the chief financial and facilities officer and reports to the chancellor on financial management, budget, business services, facilities management and human resources.
 He began his position at UW Oshkosh in March 2000.
-Previously, he served as Director of Finance and Facilities for the State College and University Systems of West Virginia from 1995-2000 and was the assistant Vice President--financial administration at the University of Wisconsin System offices where he had worked since 1967.
+Previously, he served as Director of Finance and Facilities for the State College and University Systems of West Virginia from 1995-2000 and was the Assistant Vice President of Financial Administration at the University of Wisconsin System offices where he had worked since 1967.
 He is a certified public accountant and a Navy veteran.